MEAM Seminar Series Spring 2017

-Seminars are held on Tuesday mornings, with coffee at 10:30 am in the Levine Hall Mezzanine and the seminar beginning at 10:45 am in Wu and Chen Auditorium (unless otherwise noted).
+Seminars are held on Tuesday mornings beginning at 10:45 am in Wu and Chen Auditorium, in Levine Hall (unless otherwise noted).

 To be added to the MEAM Events mailing list (which sends notifications regarding all departmental seminars and events) please email us at firstname.lastname@example.org.